Canada’s Weed Industry Reacts to the Government’s Just-Announced Legalization Report

 Emery owns a string of fully recreational dispensaries that are currently operating illegally in Vancouver, Toronto, and Montreal.

-While she said it's "encouraging" that the task force has given dispensaries a greenlight, she mentioned the fact that growers operating outside of the legal system will be "hunted down" by police is a new form of prohibition.
+While she told VICE it's "encouraging" that the task force has given dispensaries a green light, she said the fact that growers operating outside of the legal system will be "hunted down" by police is a new form of prohibition.

 "LPs [licensed producers] on the stock market are no doubt seeing share values go up.
 Smaller growers will have to continue to hide from law enforcement, because they cannot get past the expensive and exclusionary requirements to become an LP."